GeaucefStone/Secular_Democratic_Republic/contents/01B_constitution.md

  - A pattern of such violations by an employer shall trigger a mandatory investigation and may result in the temporary suspension of their business license or, for severe and repeat offenses, the state-assisted conversion of the enterprise into a worker-cooperative, with compensation provided to the former owners at a rate determined by an independent assessor.

+### Section 23: Gender Equity, Care, and Freedom from Patriarchy

+1. **Systemic Equality Mandate:** The Republic recognizes that patriarchy constitutes a systemic denial of rights.
+All branches of government shall take affirmative, measurable action to dismantle patriarchal structures in law, economy, and culture.

+2. **Care Justice:** Care work, including domestic labor, childcare, and elder care, is recognized as essential social labor.
+The state shall ensure it is neither uncompensated nor borne disproportionately by any group, through public support, services, and compensation.

+3. **Parity in Governance:** All public bodies established under this Constitution shall achieve and maintain gender parity.
+No branch, assembly, court, or commission shall have less than equal representation of women and gender minorities.

+4. **Right to Live Free from Gender-Based Violence:** The state shall guarantee comprehensive protection, prevention, and redress for gender-based violence, including through funded shelters, specialized justice responses, and economic support for survivors.

+5. **Reproductive Justice:** Every person has the right to reproductive justice—to have children, not to have children, and to parent in safe and supported conditions.
+The state shall ensure access to necessary healthcare, education, and social resources to make this right effective.

 ---

 ## ARTICLE II: JUSTICE SYSTEM